MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Data and methods

 The lung segmentation network learned here is a variation of the U-Net architecture using skip connections with a ResNet backbone \cite{he2016deep}.
 This adoption is in contrast to the U-Net trained on simple convolutional stacks with max pooling and VGG architecture \cite{simonyan2014very}.
 The authors hypothesized that the skip connections allow the features in earlier layers to be reused, thereby increasing the performance of the segmentation.
 Such a network design achieved a maximum validation dice similarity coefficient of 0.988 at epoch 93, as illustrated in Fig. \ref{fig:seg_net_training_curves}, which depicts its learning curves.
 The performance boost was probably also achieve given the use of additional data sets adding up to 1185 CXRs samples \cite{jaeger2014two}.

 The pipeline then ends with lung-area cropping, which is a combination of closing of the masks and cropping any pixels outside their area.
 The closing of the masks helps to get rid of any artifacts escaping the lung segmentation network, and it is performed by a combination of morphological closing, contour and flood filling.
 The cropping has a desirable effect of normalizing the images for lung size; the lung area sometimes occupies only part of the image, either by the size the extent that the image covers of a patient or by factors like the size of the person or age.
 Examples of images in different stages of the preprocessing pipeline are illustrated in Fig. \ref{fig:image_proc_pipeline}.
+The steps of the feature extraction pipeline can also be summarized for clarity: \begin{itemize} \item Filtering ICU-related images - Selection of the images that contain ICU-outcome metadata. \item Histogram equalization - Equalization of pixels intensities, specially important for those with a narrow distribution. \item Lung segmentation - Segmentation of the lung field (see Fig. \ref{fig:image_proc_pipeline} with a specilized segmentation network (ours), which performs competitively with state-of-the-art results. \item Strech/resize - Operation on the lung mask so that they can fill the whole canvas image, having the effect of normalizing for different lung sizes and locations of the original canvas. \item Local histogram equalization - Local equalization of the lung masks to highlight the features and patterns. \item Feature extraction - Use of a pre-trained specialized network that outputs semantic pathology-related scores. \end{itemize}